concord-consortium/collaborative-learning/docs/undo-and-time-travel.md

 ### Parent Action

 The parent action approach was described above.
-To repeat: any action that calls another action creates a single entry for the parent action.
-If you have an event handler in a component which calling 2 actions on a model, this would result in 2 separate history entries.
-Instead you should create a single action in the model which calls these 2 actions.
+To repeat: any action that calls another (child) action creates a single entry for the parent action.
+If you have an event handler in a component which calls two actions on a model, this would result in two separate history entries.
+Instead you should create a single action in the model which calls these two actions.
 This has [benefits beyond undo and time travel](https://mobx.js.org/actions.html#:~:text=to%20leverage%20the%20transactional%20nature%20of%20mobx%20as%20much%20as%20possible).

 ### MST Flow